yohaoyu/data-analytics-visualization/syllabus-print.md

 There will be a total of 8 labs and 8% each for each lab.
 Each lab will take approximately one week, and the expected finish time is around 1~2 hours after class.
 You only need to submit once after each lab via [Canvas](http://canvas.uw.edu).
 Each student is expected to submit their own lab, but study groups are allowed.
 But you're expected to acknowledge the names of collaborators along with a short description of the types of collaborations being done at the beginning of each lab submission.
 You may use generative AI tools such as Co-Pilot and ChatGPT, but please check the AI policy section.

 All labs will be due at 11:59 pm Pacific Time and should be submitted on Canvas.
-The submission should include Rmd, html, and any other files required to rerun the codes.
+The submission should include Rmd, HTML, and any other files required to rerun the code.

 ### Data Analytics and Visualization Projects  (30%)

-See the details in <a href="{{ site.baseurl }}/projects">Data Analytics and Visualization Projects</a> page.
+See the details in the <a href="{{ site.baseurl }}/projects">Data Analytics and Visualization Projects</a> page.

 ### Participation (6%)

 There will be several surveys and in-class quizzes, which will on be graded on completion.
 It is highly recommended that students attend the course regularly, as the sessions will be offered synchronously and will not be recorded.
-We will use class time to do necessary activities.
+We will use class time to do the necessary activities.
 Class attendance and participation are integral parts of this course; much of the key material will be introduced and discussed in lectures.

 ### Extra Credits (up to 3%)